DomincDootson/TinyNN/README.md

 # Tiny NN

 In this project, I will build a tiny NN module to train on toy problems.
 This will build upon the Andrej Karpathy's `micrograd` NN.
-To this I want to add some of my own features:

-1. *Done*: A way to have different activation functions, e.g. tanh, relu, sigmoid,...
-2. *To Do*: Different loss functions
-3. *To Do*: A way to compile and train the model neatly
-4. *To Do*: Implimenting early stopping and dropout regularisation
-5. *To Do*: Using numpy instead of list to increase efficancy?
+At its heart, this project is a way to impliment backpropagation for a NN.
+To do this we will create a tree stucture, so that gradient can be propergated back through the next.

+I have create a NN that can use a variety of activation function and take in different loss/error functions to train.
+It works well on simple cases, but its speed limits the complexity of the NN that can be created.
+As a result it doesn't work well on complicated data.
+It is also senstive to train params.

-### Ref
+## Ref
 - A. Karpathy's repo: https://github.com/karpathy/micrograd/tree/master.